Campylobacteriosis is an infectious disease caused by Campylobacter bacteria.

 Almost all persons infected with Campylobacter recover without any specific treatment.
 Patients should drink extra fluids as long as the diarrhea lasts.
 In more severe cases, antibiotics such as azithromycin or erythromycin can shorten the duration of symptoms if given early in the illness.
 Your doctor will decide whether antibiotics are necessary.

-Some simple food handling practices can help prevent Campylobacter infections.
+Some simple food-handling practices can help prevent Campylobacter infections.

 - Cook all poultry products thoroughly.
-Make sure that the meat is cooked throughout (no longer pink) and any juices run clear.
+Make sure that the meat is cooked throughout (no longer pink) and that any juices run clear.
 All poultry should be cooked to reach a minimum internal temperature of 165 °F.

 - If you are served undercooked poultry in a restaurant, send it back for further cooking.

 - Wash hands with soap before preparing food.

 - Wash hands with soap after handling raw foods of animal origin and before touching anything else.

 - Prevent cross-contamination in the kitchen by using separate cutting boards for foods of animal origin and other foods and by carefully cleaning all cutting boards, countertops, and utensils with soap and hot water after preparing raw food of animal origin.

 - Avoid consuming unpasteurized milk and untreated surface water.